As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 These seven factors shape the potential return on investment from a cask and impact whether you make thousands, tens of thousands or nothing for a cask of whisky.

-1. How long should you keep your cask for?
+How long should you keep a cask?

 Casks of whisky generally increase in value over time.
 This is due to the perceived increase in quality of the whisky as it matures in the cask.